ahmadfajar/vue3-mdb-docs/docs/components/overlays/overlay.md

 ---
-description: A lightweight component for displaying a backdrop overlay.
+description: Overlay is a lightweight component for displaying a backdrop overlay.
 ---

 # Overlay